MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping: Experiments

 \subsection{Parameter Analysis}

-In order to investigate the impact of network scale on the performance of domain adaptation, we conducted a sensitivity analysis of the number of hub nodes and bridging nodes by simultaneously increasing the number of both types of nodes as Fig.~\ref{fig:para}.
-It can be observed that the performance gradually improves as the network scale increases, and relatively high performance can be achieved when the number reaches 50.
+\textbf{Bridge/Hub node scale analysis.} In order to investigate the impact of network scale on the performance of domain adaptation, we conducted a sensitivity analysis by systematically varying the number of bridge and hub nodes, as shown in Fig.~\ref{fig:heatmap}.
+The results indicate that the performance is generally better when the number of bridge nodes and hub nodes is roughly equal.
+Further, on the Office-31 dataset, the model performs well when the number of nodes is between 10 and 100; beyond this range, increasing the count yields no further improvement.
+For the Office-Home dataset, the effective range is approximately 50 to 100 nodes.

+\textbf{Hyperparameter Analysis.} Fig.\ref{fig:pa} illustrates the performance comparison of the MemFlow across various datasets with different parameter values.
+Fig.~\ref{fig:pa} (a) depicts the performance with respect to the number of propagation steps in MemFlow.
+The model achieves optimal results across all datasets when the number of propagation steps is set to 3.
+A larger number of steps leads to a significant decline in accuracy, which we attribute to substantial information loss caused by the spiking mechanism.
+Conversely, a smaller number of propagation steps results in only minor performance fluctuations, consistent with the regularizing effect of the spiking mechanism on neurons.
+Fig.~\ref{fig:pa} (b) shows the performance for different memory update rates $\beta$.
+Similarly, MemFlow attains the best performance when $\beta=0.6$.
+This can be explained by the fact that excessively high or low update rates may cause overfitting or underfitting in MemFlow, respectively.